pieterberg/Smartie-Sorter/documentation/design.md

 | Uncollated   | Smarties and M&M's of the same colour are grouped together in the same compartment.  |
 | Collated     | Consecutive Smarties and M&Ms of the same colour end up in consecutive compartments. |

-More information about setting and viewing the value of the `SORTING_MODE` property is provided in [sorting.md](sorting.md).
+Information about setting and viewing the value of the `SORTING_MODE` property is provided in [sorting.md](sorting.md).

 ### 3.1.
 Smartie Locations